 Users can build rankings of agencies, agency networks, agency holding companies, brands or advertisers, which they can download to an Excel file.
 They can filter these rankings by product category, geography, or (for agencies, networks or holding companies) agency type.

-We have divided agencies in the database into one of four broad groups: Creative, Media, Digital (including direct agencies), and Other Specialist Agencies – a broad category that includes specialists in PR, brand consultancy and other marketing services.
+We have divided agencies in the database into one of three broad groups: Creative, Media and Digital/Specialist Agencies – a broad category that includes pure-play digital, specialists in PR, brand consultancy and other marketing services.

 Because of the effects of the points cap (see above), there may be a very small number of minor discrepancies between custom-built filtered rankings from the Table Builder and the company's overall ranking as published by Warc.